 As the water drops, make holes in the rice to help the water escape more quickly.
 Check the holes and the sides of the kazan for any water remaining – keep in mind oil will always be at the bottom, don’t overcook your rice thinking it’s water and trying to boil it off.
 When the water is gone, turn the heat back down to minimum.

 15. Steam the rice.
 Make a small “hill” of rice, and top with the rest of the cumin and a sprinkling of salt.
 Push the garlics and chilies and any hunks of meat on the bone into the top of the rice layer.
 Make some holes in the mountain to help the steam circulate.
 Cover the kazan, and let this cook on low to minimum heat for at least 30-40 minutes (the exact time depends on the rice you use and how cooked it was in the previous step).
-Make sure that the cover is tight and no steam at all escapes – you can wrap the lid with towels for a tighter seal.
+Make sure that the cover is tight and no steam at all escapes – you can wrap the lid with towels for a tighter seal and weigh it down with something (I use a bowl).
 After a minute or so, the cover should be hot to the touch.
 This final steaming stage will turn the rice from “wet rice” into “plov” with individual, separate grains.

 Balancing the steaming time vs. how hard the rice is in the previous stage is a fine art, and depends on the rice you use and your kazan and stove.
 For my type of rice, rice that is fully swollen but still not cooked + 40 minutes of steaming works the best; for other types of rice, you may want more cooking and only 20 minutes of steaming.